Saturday, January 12, 2019

 Central carbarn is seen through the lean-to extension steelwork

 on Fairview.
-Deschenes photo left - Richard Brilliante photo right
+Deschenes photo left - photo on the right by

 1975 Annual Report: Aerial view of the Museum.